This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 The penalty for a first conviction of underage purchase of alcohol consists of three parts.
 One is a required fine of $100 to $500.
 Another is a driver’s license suspension for 30 days.
 The third is 30 hours of community service

 A second conviction results in a fine of $500 to $700.
-There’s also a license suspension for three months, and 40 hours of community service.
+There’s also a license suspension for three months.
+And there’s the 40 hours of community service.
 Any third and later offenses receive fines of $750 to $1,000.
-Also a one-year license suspension.
+And a one-year license suspension.

 The penalty for a first offense of illegal possession of alcohol by a person under age 21 is multi-part.
-It includes a fine up to $750, 30 hours of community service and at least 60 days of license suspension.
+It includes a fine up to $750.
+There’s the 30 hours of community service.
+The license suspension is for at least 60 days.

-A second conviction includes fines up to $750, 30 hours of community service, and 60 days of license suspension.
+A second conviction includes fines up to $750.
+There’s the 30 hours of community service.
+The license suspension is for at least 60 days.
 The court may also require alcohol abuse counseling.
-Of course, the offender pays the costs.
+The offender pays the costs of that.

 For a third offense, the fine increases up to $950.
 Otherwise, the penalties are the same as for the second conviction.